ruvnet/fireflies-webook/README.md

+Imagine having a smart assistant that listens to your conversations and automatically takes care of follow-up tasks for you.
+That's exactly what our application does!

+### Here's how it works:

+1. **Listens and Understands**: Our app connects to your meeting transcripts from Fireflies.ai.

+2. **Detects Intentions**: It figures out what needs to be done based on what was discussed in the meeting.

+3. **Takes Action**: Without you lifting a finger, it can:
+   - Draft follow-up emails
+   - Create project outlines
+   - Generate code snippets
+   - Write technical specifications
+   - Set up task lists
+   - And much more!

+4. **Saves Time**: It handles routine tasks automatically, freeing you to focus on what really matters.

+5. **Never Misses a Beat**: Ensures important action items from your meetings don't fall through the cracks.

+Think of it as your personal assistant that attends every meeting with you, takes perfect notes, and starts working on action items before you even leave the room.
+It's like having a super-efficient team member who works 24/7, turning your conversations into concrete results.

+With our app, you'll boost productivity, reduce follow-up time, and ensure that every meeting leads to meaningful action – all without extra effort on your part.
+It's not just a tool; it's your ticket to more efficient, effective, and productive workdays!

 # Fireflies Webhook

 This specification provides a comprehensive structure for the webhook endpoint system, including intent detection, OpenAI integration, and database management.
 The modular design allows for easy extension and maintenance of the system.